Individual Rationality Conditions of Identifying Matching Costs in Transferable Utility Matching Games: Abstract

 \section{Abstract}

-As the widely applied method for measuring matching assortativeness in a transferable utility matching game, a matching maximum score estimation is proposed by \cite{fox2010qe}.
-This article reveals that combining unmatched agents, transfers, and individual rationality conditions with sufficiently large penalty terms makes it possible to identify the coefficient parameter of a single common constant, i.e., matching costs in the market.
+The widely applied method for measuring assortativeness in a transferable utility matching game is the matching maximum score estimation proposed by Fox (2010).
+This article reveals that by combining unmatched agents, transfers, and individual rationality conditions with sufficiently large penalty terms, it's possible to identify the coefficient parameter of a single common constant, i.e., matching costs in the market.